LMS-Community/slimserver-platforms/Docker/README.md

       lmscommunity/logitechmediaserver
 ```

-### Running a script before the launch of Logitech Media Server (v8.2.0+)
+### Running a script before the launch of Lyrion Music Server (v8.2.0+)
 You can put a script called `custom-init.sh` in the configuration folder.
-If that script exists, it will be executed before Logitech Media Server is launched.
+If that script exists, it will be executed before Lyrion Music Server is launched.
 This would allow you to add additional software packages to the container.
 Eg. the following two lines put into `custom-init.sh` will install `ffmpeg` for use with some plugins:
 ```
 apt-get update -qq
 apt-get install --no-install-recommends -qy ffmpeg